lachkar-moe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod --reference = copy permission of another file chmod -R +X = change permission to all subdirectories mkdir -m = make new directory and assign its permission
+chmod --reference = copy permission of another file chmod -R +X = change permission to all subdirectories mkdir -m = make new directory and assign its permission chgrp = change group owner of a file